It all began with a magazine…

 Our biggest project so far, and the one of which we are most proud, is the publication of Elizabeth’s novels.
 In October 2014 we published her debut novel Gorgito’s Ice Rink which is available both as an ebook and as a paperback.
 We were absolutely delighted when this was Runner Up in Writing Magazine’s 2015 Self-Published Book of the Year Awards.
 In 2017, it has received two Chill With A Book awards.

 Elizabeth’s second novel, Counterfeit!, came out in July 2016.
 It is the first in the Suzanne Jones series of thrillers, set in the sometimes murky world of international pharmaceuticals.
 In 2015 it came third in the Literature Works First Page Writing Prize.
 In September 2017, Deception! was published.
 This is the second in the Suzanne Jones series and this time the action moves from Africa to Latin America.
-The third part in the series, Corruption!, is due to be published in Autumn 2018.
+The third part in the series, Corruption!, is set in Ukraine and Russia; it was published in September 2018.

 And besides all that, we managed to squeeze in a collection of flash fiction stories under the title Flashing on the Riviera which is free to download!